ste7anste7an/mains_freq/README.md

 - Configuration -> Configure Module -> set `TX GPIO1` to `SerBr Tx` and set `RX GPIO3` to `SerBr Rx`.
 Save
 - Configuration -> Configure MQTT -> Check 'Use TLS' when using TLS, Enter `Host`, `Port`, `User` = mqtt username, `Password` = MQTT password
 - Console -> In `Enter Command`, enter: `SetOption132 1`
-- Condole -> In `Enter Commnad`, enter: `mqttfingerprint 0` to reset the TLS fingerprint.
+- Console -> In `Enter Commnad`, enter: `mqttfingerprint 0` to reset the TLS fingerprint.
 The first time a TLS connection is made to the MQTT broker, the fingerprint is set.
 Whenever the certificates of the MQTT broker are changed, you need to reset the fingerprint.

  ## hard reset configuration